CumulusNetworks/docs/content/cumulus-netq-40/Manage-Deployment/Install-NetQ/_index.md

 The documentation walks you through these choices and then provides the instructions specific to your selections.

+{{%notice tip%}}

+**Why deploy a cluster?**

+Deploying the NetQ servers in a cluster arrangement has many benefits even though it's a more complex configuration.
+The primary benefits of having multiple servers that run the software and store the data are reduced potential downtime and increased availability.

+The clustering is implemented with three servers: 1 master and 2 workers, although NetQ supports up to 10 worker nodes in a cluster.
+NetQ supports 5000 devices (switches, servers and hosts) in a cluster.

+All NetQ services should continue to work when the master node is down.
+Keep in mind that the master hosts the Kubernetes control plane so anything that requires connectivity with the Kubernetes cluster, such as upgrading to a new NetQ version or rescheduling pods to other worker if a worker goes down will not work.

+You only need a load balancer for API and GUI high availability.

+    how can I shutdown/poweroff the servers/service?

+[AS] Following are the commands

+kubectl get nodes #### to get the list of all node in the k8 cluster kubectl drain <node name> ### tell Kubernetes to drain the node so that the pods running on it are gracefully scheduled elsewhere. kubectl uncordon <node name> ### Once the maintenance window is over, use this command to put node back into cluster so that k8 can start scheduling pods on it

+    do my agents connect to just one of the server addresses (and what when this node is down)?

+[AS] it’s recommended to connect the agents to first 3 nodes in the cluster by providing the IPs as comma separated list.
+If we later add more nodes in the cluster then there is no need to configure those again.

+    the certificate to configure in the admin UI (8443) does not seem to set a certificate on the UI (443)?

+[AS] It does set the same certificate for UI also.
+However, if a UI is accessed from load balancer then it won’t work.
+If a load balancer is used then we recommend that

+    Either the certs are installed directly on the load balancer for ssl offloading Or if the certs are installed on the master node, then the load balancer allow ssl passthrough

+    how do agents connect to the server, just by syslog messaging?

+[AS] It uses GRPC protocol under the hood

+{{%/notice%}}

 ## Installation Workflow Summary

 No matter which choices you made above, the installation workflow can be summarized as follows: